legendddhgf/GradeMaster/README.md

 * follow unix standard for interface?
 * TBD

-## Current system order of operations
+## Expected system order of operations
 1. Begin loading information from configuration files
 1. Apply any command-line flags, overriding default configurations if applicable
 1. Clear id's for all pre-existing entries in the global section_info-id hash table by setting them to ~0 (TODO: why)